arunchauhan54/spring-boot-cloud-demo/README.md

 # spring-boot-cloud-demo
-Spring boot sample and it will be deployed to google cloud app engine
+Spring boot sample and it is deployed to google cloud app engine - https://velocity-learning.appspot.com/